TheDarkSkyXD/PlayListify/workflow.md

 **Tasks:**
 - [ ] Create UI components for playlist display
-- [ ] Implement responsive grid layout
+- [ ] Implement responsive grid layout using `PlaylistGrid.tsx`
-- [ ] Add search and filtering capabilities
+- [ ] Add search and filtering capabilities to `PlaylistActionsBar.tsx`
 - [ ] Create skeleton loading states
 - [ ] Implement empty and error states
 - [ ] Add sorting and filtering functionality
+- [ ] Implement view toggle (Grid/List) on the 'My Playlists' page, with the toggle button and state managed by `MyPlaylists.tsx`.

 **Files Created/Updated:**
-- [ ] `src/frontend/components/PlaylistList/PlaylistList.tsx` (~200 lines)
+- [ ] `src/frontend/components/PlaylistGrid/PlaylistGrid.tsx` (~200 lines, renamed from PlaylistList.tsx)
-  - Enhanced component for displaying playlist grid
+  - Enhanced component for displaying playlist grid, utilizing `PlaylistCard.tsx` for items.
   - Integration with playlist store for data
   - Responsive grid layout with various breakpoints
   - Filtering and search implementation
   - Loading, empty, and error states
-- [ ] `src/frontend/components/PlaylistList/PlaylistItem.tsx` (~150 lines)
-  - Enhanced playlist item component
-  - Thumbnail display with fallback
-  - Metadata display (title, description, count)
-  - Action buttons with confirmation dialogs
-  - Hover and focus states
-- [ ] `src/frontend/components/PlaylistList/PlaylistActionsBar.tsx` (~150 lines)
+- [ ] `src/frontend/components/PlaylistGrid/PlaylistActionsBar/PlaylistActionsBar.tsx` (~150 lines)
   - Search input with debounce
   - Dropdown filters for playlist attributes
   - Sort order selection (newest, oldest, alphabetical)
-  - Tag filtering system
+  - Tag filtering system.
-- [ ] `src/frontend/components/ui/Skeleton.tsx` (~80 lines)
+- [ ] `src/frontend/components/ui/Skeleton/Skeleton.tsx` (~80 lines)
   - Skeleton loading state for playlists
   - Animated pulse effect
   - Responsive design matching the actual content
+- [ ] `src/frontend/pages/MyPlaylists/MyPlaylists.tsx` (updates from Phase 1.3)
+  - Manages the state for grid/list view toggle.
+  - Renders the Grid/List toggle button (using Lucide Icons).
+  - Conditionally renders `PlaylistGrid.tsx` or `PlaylistListView.tsx`.
+- [ ] `src/frontend/components/PlaylistListView/PlaylistListView/PlaylistListView.tsx` (~180 lines)
+  - Component to display playlists in a list format (e.g., rows).
+- [ ] `src/frontend/components/PlaylistListView/PlaylistItemRow/PlaylistItemRow.tsx` (~120 lines)
+  - Component for rendering a single playlist as a row in the list view.
+  - Utilizes `PlaylistActionsDropdown.tsx` to display playlist actions.

 **Implementation Notes:**
-- Created a responsive grid layout that adapts to different screen sizes (1-4 columns)
+- React Query is already configured in the App.tsx file with sensible defaults (5 minute stale time, no refetch on window focus)
+- The codebase uses a well-structured query hook system in usePlaylistQueries.ts
+- TypeScript interfaces are defined in shared/types/index.ts ensuring type safety across the application
+- Zustand store is implemented in store/playlistStore.ts for client-side state management
+- The app correctly implements loading, error, and empty states for data fetching
+- The backend process has playlistService.ts for server-side operations
+- Proper IPC communication is set up between frontend and backend processes
 - Implemented search functionality with debouncing to reduce unnecessary renders
 - Used skeleton loading states to improve perceived performance
 - Added empty state with helpful onboarding messages for new users